-The snow from a lengthy winter might just have melted and summer break is still a few months away.
-But you are already itching to get out and get away.
-A change of scenery does everyone some good, even if it’s just for a day.
+The winter cold has just turned, and summer break is still a few months away.
+But you are already itching to get out and get away, even if it’s just for a day.

-Living on Long Island, we’re lucky to have so many amazing parks, attractions, and quaint seaside towns to visit.
+Living on Long Island, we’re lucky to have so many amazing parks, attractions, and quaint seaside towns for springtime day-trip visits.
 We’re also lucky to be within driving or ferry distance of New York City, Connecticut, and New Jersey.
 These areas offer even more fun and exciting experiences for the whole family.

 For more ideas on warmer weather fun, head over to our Spring Fun Guide.